-Spring 2020 data were collected from June 2, 2020 to July 17, 2020, during the COVID-19 pandemic.
+Spring 2020 data were collected from June 2, 2020 to July 17, 2020, during the

 ^aExamples of "other" services or referrals include texting services and Individualized Education Program (IEP) evaluations.

 Table D.4a.
 Whether services or referrals for program families changed early during the COVID-19 pandemic, by program agency type^a